-Russian Olympic Committee approves athletes competing as neutrals
+Russian Olympic Committee expects 200 athletes to compete in Pyeongchang

-The Russian Olympic Committee formally gave its blessing Tuesday for the country's athletes to compete under a neutral flag at the upcoming Pyeongchang Games.
+Despite Russia's ban from the upcoming Olympics, officials in the country still expect more than 200 of their athletes to compete at the Pyeongchang Games.

-Under International Olympic Committee sanctions announced last week in response to Russian doping at the 2014 Sochi Games, Russians will compete under the Olympic flag as "Olympic Athletes from Russia."
+Under International Olympic Committee sanctions announced last week, all Russians must compete under the Olympic flag as "Olympic Athletes from Russia."

+"Potentially more than 200 athletes are in a position to qualify," ROC president Alexander Zhukov said after the organization held a closed congress on Tuesday.

+The decision to ban Russia came after the country was found to have run a sophisticated doping program at the 2014 Sochi Olympics.
+On Tuesday, the IOC disqualified the Russian women's hockey team because six players were implicated in doping offences.

+That brings the total of Russians banned from Sochi to 31 and makes Russia the first country in history with more than 100 Olympic disqualifications, according to Olympic historian Bill Mallon.

+Zhukov said the Russian Olympic committee unanimously voted for the athletes to compete despite the restrictions placed on the national team.

-"The opinion of all taking part was united, and that was that our athletes need to go to South Korea, compete and win," ROC president Alexander Zhukov said after the organization held a closed congress on Tuesday.
+"The opinion of all taking part was united, and that was that our athletes need to go to South Korea, compete and win for the glory of Russia," Zhukov said.

 Russian President Vladimir Putin gave his backing last week.

-Some Russians will formally be invited by the IOC to compete as individual athletes, though the ROC will submit rosters of its preferred teams.
+Russia will send a delegation to Switzerland on Friday to discuss details, including the uniforms.

+The ROC also said it will submit rosters of its preferred athletes to the IOC, which will then issue invitations to Russian competitors.

-"I think the IOC will make sure that the strongest Russian athletes get the invitations, so that, for example, our hockey team consists of the best players," Zhukov said, adding that 200 athletes could end up competing in South Korea.
+"I think the IOC will make sure that the strongest Russian athletes get the invitations, so that, for example, our hockey team consists of the best players," Zhukov said.

 Russian athletes going to Pyeongchang still need to pass a screening from an IOC committee which will examine their history of drug testing.
+It's not clear if the Russian women's hockey team could be excluded because of Tuesday's IOC bans.

+"The issue ... remains open," the Russian Hockey Federation said in a statement which called the IOC case against them "baseless."

 Zhukov said Russia still denies operating a doping program at the 2014 Olympics and rejected any suggestion he had made a deal with the IOC to avoid harsher sanctions.